Diaz hits 2 homers, Rays beat A’s 5-1 in AL wild-card game

 Pham homered in the fifth for the 96-win Rays, who had the smallest payroll in the majors at $66.4 million.
 And in a playoff meeting between creative, small-budget teams that make the most of limited resources, it was Tampa Bay that came out on top.

+“I really feed off the energy of this situation.
+I that helped us,” Morton said.
+“It helped us to come in here and be in a high-pressure situation.
+The stadium was pretty rowdy but I think that helped us focus.”

-Tampa Bay players raced out of their dugout to celebrate when Marcus Semien struck out to end it, and then started putting on fresh playoff T-shirts and caps.
+And when Marcus Semien struck out to end it, Tampa Bay players raced out of their dugout to celebrate and put on fresh playoff T-shirts and caps.
+Once in the clubhouse, the Rays drenched Morton with booze.

 "It's a beautiful thing having the lowest payroll in baseball and having the success we did," center fielder Kevin Kiermaier said before the game.
 "It always feels good to stick it to the man any time you're able to in this game, and that's something to be very proud of."